sara-zeus/Statistical-Modelling-Project/README.md

 ### Correlation Analysis
 - No significant linear relationship found between the number of bikes available and the rating.
-- Similarly, no notable linear relationship found between 'categories' and 'rating' based on the correlation analysis.

 ### R-squared Values
 - Close to zero, indicating almost no relationship between the number of available bikes and either rating or review count.